banos/xxtmp-testmvc/examples/typescript-angular/readme.md

 If the number of files grows, you could put an `_all.ts` file into each folder, move all nested references to it and reference the nested `_all.ts` from the parent `_all.ts`.

-Start reading `TodoCtrl.ts` first, continue with `Application.ts` and `index.html`, then the rest of it is easy.
+Start reading `TobuyCtrl.ts` first, continue with `Application.ts` and `index.html`, then the rest of it is easy.

 ### AngularJS